 When one looses their job after nearly twenty years, it could be devastating to some.
 To Charles Darmanjian, it was an opportunity.
-He used it to start his own custom automotive part business — ESC Fabrications, LLC — On Facebook: ESC Fabrications and ESC Garage
+He used it to start his own custom automotive part business — ESC Fabrications, LLC — On Facebook: ESC Garage

 Charles has had a lifelong passion for cars and says that he felt “a sense of relief and shock” when his employer let him go.
 He compared the way he felt to someone who’s just got out of jail and does not know how to “start their life again.”
 Although he’s nervous about the future of his new business, he’s happy.